oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 #### 3.1.4.1 "Anonymous" Type Definitions

-The [[JADN Specification](#jadn-v10)] conformance statement (section 7) separates the definition of JADN into "Core JADN" (sections 3.1, 3.2, 4, and 6) and "JADN Extensions" (section 3.3).
-Section&nbsp;3.3 explains that extensions "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
-Extensions are syntactic sugar that can be replaced by core definitions without changing their meaning."
+The [[JADN Specification](#jadn-v10)] conformance statement (section 8) separates the definition of JADN into "Core JADN" (sections 3.1, 3.2, 4, and 6) and "JADN Shortcuts" (section 3.3).
+Section&nbsp;3.3 explains that shortcuts "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
+Shortcuts are syntactic sugar that can be replaced by core definitions without changing their meaning."
-While the implementation of extensions by JADN tools is optional, in a conformance sense, the availability of extensions reduces the level of effort required by a JADN schema author and can make a schema more compact and understandable.
+While the implementation of shortcuts by JADN tools is optional, in a conformance sense, the availability of shortcuts reduces the level of effort required by a JADN schema author and can make a schema more compact and understandable.

-The JADN Specification also defines a "system character" (by default the dollar sign, `$`) and in the Name Formats (section 3.1.2) reserves the use of that character to automated tooling, saying "Schema authors should not create TypeNames containing the System character, but schema processing tools may do so".
+The JADN Specification also defines a "system character" (by default the period, `.`) and in the Name Formats (section 3.1.2) reserves the use of that character to automated tooling, saying "Schema authors should not create TypeNames containing the System character, but schema processing tools may do so".

-Examples of the use of extensions and the role of the system character are provided in sections 3.3.1, 3.3.2, and 3.3.2 of the JADN Specification.
-As noted in [Section&nbsp;3.1.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in Section&nbsp;3.3.1 of the JADN Specification, this is an extension that leads to the anonymous definition of a new type when processed by automated tooling.
+Examples of the use of shortcuts and the role of the system character are provided in sections 3.3.1, 3.3.2, and 3.3.2 of the JADN Specification.
+As noted in [Section&nbsp;3.1.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in Section&nbsp;3.3.1 of the JADN Specification, this is an shortcut that leads to the anonymous definition of a new type when processed by automated tooling.
 The example provided there is: